rendeyuli/NexusGate/frontend/README.md

 # NexusGate - Frontend

-# Getting Started
+## Getting Started

+This project uses [Bun](https://bun.sh/) as the package manager.
+Make sure you have it installed before proceeding.

-To run this application:
+To develop and run this application:

 ```bash
 bun install
 bun run start
 ```

-# Building For Production
+## Building For Production

 To build this application for production: